shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The deer shook its head again.
 It stomped its front hoof.
 Below it, a shiny object glimmered in the moonlight.

 “What do we have here?”
 Gra picked it up, receiving a static-shock from it.
-It was a steel falcata, with the initials “MG” expertly carved into its blade.
+It was a steel falcata, with the initials “MG” expertly carved into the blade.
 “Is this for me?”

 The deer nodded, then disappeared.